Cuba's power shift: Raúl Castro steps down, Miguel Díaz-Canel becomes president

 Cuba has a new president, and for the first time in over 40 years, his last name is not Castro.

-Miguel Díaz-Canel, officially became president on Thursday morning after Raúl Castro, 86, officially stepped down and Díaz-Canel was confirmed by the National Assembly.
+Miguel Díaz-Canel officially became president on Thursday morning after Raúl Castro stepped down and Díaz-Canel was confirmed by the National Assembly.

-The 86-year-old Castro will remain head of the Communist Party, the most powerful governing body on the island.
-But his departure from the presidency represents a symbolic shift in a leadership of octogenarians.
-Díaz-Canel, who has served as Cuba's first vice president since 2013, turns 58 on Friday.
+Castro, 86, will remain head of the Communist Party, the most powerful governing body on the island, but his departure from the presidency represents a symbolic shift in an aging leadership.

+The transition is an effort to guarantee that younger leaders like Díaz-Canel — who has served as Cuba's first vice president since 2013 and turns 58 on Friday — can maintain the power of the Communist-run government put in place by the party's now octogenarian founders.

-Before stepping down, Raul Castro, 86, was president for two five-year terms after the late Fidel Castro, his brother, fell ill in 2006 and transferred power to him.
+Raul Castro served two five-year terms as president, succeeding his brother, Fidel, in 2006 after Fidel fell ill and transferred power to Raul.
+(Fidel died in 2016.)

 "I think it's going to be very tough for him," said Pedro Freyre, chair of international practice for Akerman LLP.
 "I don't know that he can do it."